strontic/strontic.github.io/xcyclopedia/library/qprocess.exe-4ECE5BA3DD967DCA60A0D6A82A7C2B0B.md

 ## Possible Misuse

 *The following table contains possible examples of `qprocess.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `qprocess.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --